 Also, Mr. Zero's Newspaper Lock, where he has his opponent in a camel clutch-like position while reading a newspaper.

 A team called Incoherence regularly getting promo time.

 Rule of Three: In order for a team to challenge for the Campeonatos de Parejas, the team has to have three points via winning three consecutive matches.

 Screams Like a Little Girl: Chuck Taylor does not like to be chopped.
 UltraMantis Black is known to scream like a girl when chopped, torqued in an armbar, or confronted by ominous, menacing figures clad in white.
 (Although that last was marred by his voice cracking in mid-scream.)
 Amasis is an unintentional example, as his voice frequently cracks when he's trying to sell normally.
 Icarus and Los Ice Creams are also offenders, though it's Played for Laughs with those three.

-Shout-Out: The DVD covers are all homages to famous comic book covers, and many of the show names are lifted from song titles from various bands (including Talking Heads and Ben Folds Five).
+The DVD covers are all homages to famous comic book covers, and many of the show names are lifted from song titles from various bands (including Talking Heads and Ben Folds Five).
 Similarly, Through Savage Progress Cuts the Jungle Line is from Joni Mitchell's "The Jungle Line."

 Does the fact that the entire promotion is basically a live action version of Kinnikuman count?

 The team finisher for The Colony is "Ants Go Marching", which - in addition to using "Ants Marching" as their theme - is a Shout-Out to the Dave Matthews Band.

 Archibald Peck's animated portrait on the roster page is nearly a dead ringer for Popsicle Pete.